Institutional Policy and Attestation Infrastructure

 Institutional Impact

-- Reduced consumer loss exposure
+- Reduced end-user loss exposure

 - Lower litigation risk